 The total on your quote is important, but the details in the fine print protect you from unexpected costs.
 Look closely at what’s included.
 Does the price cover special handling for fragile items or assistance with customs paperwork?
 If you might need to store your belongings, check if the company offers moving and storage solutions and what those costs are.
 Don’t hesitate to ask questions about any line item you don’t understand.
 A trustworthy mover will happily explain their charges, ensuring you know exactly what you’re paying for.

-Creating a Simple Comparison Chart
+Easily Compare Movers with a Simple Chart

 With multiple quotes in front of you, things can get confusing.
 A simple trick is to create a comparison chart or spreadsheet.
 Make columns for the key factors that matter most to you.
 Beyond the total cost, include columns for the company’s reputation, their experience with your destination, the insurance options they offer, and tracking capabilities.
 You can get a feel for a company’s reputation by reading their customer testimonials.
 This tool helps you organize the information visually, making it much easier to weigh the pros and cons and choose the best fit.